By Julian Patrick

 “Okay, drop vitreous pipe in t’ stove collar lad…”

-Cups of tea, fire cement, satisfied looks, writing of Hetas certificate, bill…
+Cups of tea, fire cement, satisfied looks, writing of Hetas certificate and hefty bill…

 “Looks good.
-Do you want to do a smoke test Whippet?”
+Do you want to do the smoke-test Whippet?”

 Whippet looking thoughtful.

 “A Badger my little friend, a Morso Badger.
-You know black and white furry thing that lives down a hole and hides from farmers.
+You know, black and white smelly thing that lives down a hole and hides from farmers.
 Someday, when you’ve been doing this a while, you’ll instantly recognise a stove like wot I do”.

 “I’m not sure it is a Badger you know…” (Whippet)

-Knowing looks between my assistant and my good self.
+Knowing looks between James and my good self.

 “Well it’s got a squirrel on it.
-Bit daft a company calling it a badger then putting a squirrel on it.”
+Bit daft a company calling it a Morso Badger then putting a squirrel on it.”

-I like Morso stoves – there is a Morso 04 in an apartment that we sometimes rent in Cornwall.
+I quite like Morso stoves – there is a Morso 04 in an apartment that we used to rent in Cornwall.
 Going by their popularity other people like Morso stoves.
-Especially the Danes: Ask a hundred Danes to name a brand of wood burning stove and 99 would likely say Morso (with a line across the last letter, a miniscule).
+Especially the Danes: Ask a hundred Danes to name a brand of wood burning stove and ninety percent plus would likely say Morso (with a line across the last letter, a miniscule would you know).

-Up until recently with the Morso 04, 06 and 08 the company had this habit of calling their stoves after wildlife: Morso Badger, Morso Squirrel, Morso Dove, Morso Owl.
-Let’s take a look at these:
+Up until the Morso 04, 06 and 08 the company had this habit of calling their stoves after wildlife: Morso Badger, Morso Squirrel, Morso Dove, Morso Owl.